Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/alexandria.md

 ### Install Alexandria

 Alexandria is available at <https://github.com/HuygensING/alexandria-workshop-notebooks>.
-There are two ways to install it, which have the same last step (“to run the Docker image”):
+Clone the repo and follow the instructions at <https://hub.docker.com/r/huygensing/alexandria-workshop-notebooks/>.
+Notes:

-1. **Either:** Clone the repo, `cd` into it, and follow the instructions at <https://hub.docker.com/r/huygensing/alexandria-workshop-notebooks/>.
-If you are already using port 8888, change the port number in the launch command to something else.
+1. You may have installed Python 3 as either `python` or `python3`.
+The instructions specify the latter, but Anaconda defaults to the former.
+Use whichever one works.
-2. **Or:** Run `docker pull huygensing/alexandria-workshop-notebooks` and then launch Alexandria as described at the page above.
+1. If you are already using port 8888, change the port number in the launch command to something else.

 ## Test your installation